Longwood University: Academics

 Longwood University is a small, highly residential public university that offers more than 100 majors and minors across three main academic colleges.
-Longwood is ranked in the top regional universities in the South by U.S. News & World Report.
-Longwood is listed in the "Best in the Southeast" section of The Princeton Reviews 2015 Best Colleges: Region by Region survey.
-Longwood also is listed in The Princeton Review's Best Value Colleges: 2014 Edition, the third consecutive year that Longwood was named to this list.
-The university is also ranked 354 among "over 700" colleges and universities ranked by Money magazine.
-Forbes ranks Longwood in the top 600 colleges in the U.S. and in the top 175 in the South.
-In 2005 it was recognized by USA Today as among 20 schools in the country that promote and foster student success.

-Longwood is known for active students and emphasis on collaborative learning according to the annual National Survey of Student Engagement review, which scores academic challenge, learning with peers, experiences with faculty, and campus environment.

-Longwood requires every student who graduates to complete an internship, directed research or guided field experience in their field of study.
+It requires every student who graduates to complete an internship, directed research or guided field experience in their field of study.

 One of the centerpiece hands-on learning opportunities available to students is LU@YNP, an annual interdisciplinary program held at Yellowstone National Park that exposes participants to public issues in and around the park.
 In addition, students have the opportunity to study abroad at one of many faculty-led intensive study trips to places like Costa Rica, Thailand, and Greece.

 Longwood is accredited by the Southern Association of Colleges and Schools.

 Cook-Cole College of Arts and Sciences

 The largest college at Longwood, the Cook-Cole College of Arts and Sciences houses the core of the liberal arts offerings at the university and offers 18 majors with dozens of minors and concentrations.